amylour/FreeFido_v2/README.md

     <img src="documentation/final_views/booking_d.png">
 </details>

+A user may delete thier booking or return to the booking page incase they clicked the delete icon in error.

 ![deleted booking message](documentation/final_views/booking_del_msg.png)
 *User feedback is delivered by message once a booking has been deleted - message dissappears after 3 seconds*